aburra16/waiting-for-satoshi/script.md

 Your pencil remembers.
 Trust the graphite.

                          GIOVANNI
 Honest measure...
-You sound like my grandfather weighing apples on a brass scale.
+You sound like my grandfather weighing apples on his brass scale.

                          MAXIMILIAN
-He was ahead of his time.
+Ah, that famous brass scale again.
+Well, He was ahead of his time.
 Imagine painters paid in something that can’t be diluted, buildings funded without hidden termites of inflation.
 That’s the new era.

                          GIOVANNI
 Bold vision, Max.
 Meanwhile, Cassandra texts me the price of olive oil.
 She